• Home

 Frequently Asked Questions

-What battery does the ORA Funky Cat key use?
+What battery does an Ora Funky Cat key fob take?

-Do I need to reprogram the key after the swap?
+Do I need to reprogram the fob after a battery change?

 Related Articles